xens/grehack-2019/4_BLE_everywhere/README.md

    ```

 5. Googling a bit I ended up on that GH page -> https://github.com/akx/Paulig-Muki/blob/master/API.md
-   That really helped me to reverse the image, so it's a 176x264
+   that really helped me to reverse the image, so it's a 176x264
    monochrome image with 1B per pixel.
 I really "invested" a lot
    time into PIL trying to figure out how to obtain something out
    of this bytestring, after reversing the endian-ness of the